specialtactics/laravel-api-boilerplate/readme.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+## Steps to get started
+ * Remove the composer.lock from the .gitignore file

 ## Check out the documentation of supporting projects
  - [Dingo API](https://github.com/dingo/api/wiki)

+## License

+This boilerplate, much like the Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).